Interview Questions Generator

 - Scoring anchor

-- A description of low, proficient, or exceptional evidence for one focus area.
+- A description of what low, proficient, or exceptional evidence looks like for a focus area.

 - Risk signal

-- A warning pattern such as generic evidence, unclear ownership, protected-topic drift, or leading-question drift that should slow interviewer review.
+- A warning pattern such as generic evidence, unclear ownership, no tradeoff awareness, or leading-question drift.

 References: